jsaltmd/Credit_Risk_Analysis/README.md

 ### Summary:

-Below is a results summary of all the machine learning analysis models:
+Below are the results summary of all the machine learning analysis models:

 ![](./Pictures/pic2.png)